 Dual credit courses are accepted by all Idaho institutions of higher education and most accredited institutions outside the state.
 Idaho’s colleges/universities are accredited by the Northwest Commission on Colleges and Universities.
 Specific programs also hold professional accreditation.
 Please refer to the current catalog for a list of the various commissions and associations

 Log on to WarriorWeb soon after registering for classes to check your course schedule and your online statement.

-- If you are unable to login to WarriorWeb call (208) 792-2231 or visit the Help Desk located in the Sam Glenn Complex, room 112.
+For assistance, call (208) 792-2231 or visit the Help Desk located in the Sam Glenn Complex, room 112.
 You will need to bring a form of ID or have your social security number on hand for verification purposes.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of education records and is enforced by the Family Policy Compliance Office of the U.S. Department of Education (FPCO).
-Essentially the act states that 1) "students" must be permitted to inspect their own "education records" and 2) "school officials" may not disclose personally identifiable information about a student without written permission from the student.
+Essentially, the act states that 1) "students" must be permitted to inspect their own "education records" and 2) "school officials" may not disclose personally identifiable information about a student without written permission from the student.